Authors: Alfredo Berbegal, Fernando Sabirón and Patrick Boumard

 If you were to design and conduct that project now, what would you do differently?
 Why?

 To facilitate the reading, I will follow the order of the sections in the previous publication.

 3 Setting up the research

-The main changes would be justified through the key aspects analysed in the text ‘The Life Story of my Research Project - Section I”’, on my personal web page.
+The main changes would be justified through the key aspects analysed in the text ‘The Life Story of my Research Project - Section I”’.

 What epistemological choices?